BreadCatto/Server-Monitor/README.md

 # Server-Monitor
-A discord bot to monitor your server with easy installation
+A discord bot to monitor your server with easy installation.

 # Install Modules/ Dependancies
 ```